ragibasif/dotfiles/.github/ISSUE_TEMPLATE/temp.md

 ---
-name: Add a License Header to Scripts
+name: Add a Script to Check for Updates
-about: Add a license header to all scripts and configuration files.
+about: Create a script to check for updates to the dotfiles repository.
-title: "[Documentation] Add license headers"
+title: "[Enhancement] Add an update checker script"
-labels: documentation, good first issue
+labels: enhancement, scripting
 assignees: ''

 ---

 ### Description
-Add a license header to all scripts and configuration files to ensure proper attribution and compliance.
+Create a script to check for updates to the dotfiles repository and notify the user.

 ### Tasks
-- Add the MIT license header to each file.
+- Write a script that fetches the latest changes from the remote repository.
-- Use a script to automate the process.
+- Display a message if updates are available.

 ### Additional Notes
-- Ensure the headers are consistent and properly formatted.
+- Ensure the script is lightweight and easy to use.